tfctesting/tfc/README.md

 about the user.
 All data is always encrypted with keys the user controls, and the databases never leave the user's device.

 Using Onion Services also means no account registration is needed.
-During the first launch TFC generates a random TFC account (an Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
-By knowing this TFC account, anyone can send the user a contact request and connect to them without ever learning their real life identity, IP-address, or geolocation.
+During the first launch TFC generates a random TFC account (an Onion Service address) for the user, e.g.
+`4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
+By knowing this TFC account, anyone can send the user a contact request and talk to them without ever learning their real life identity, IP-address, or geolocation.
 Protected geolocation makes physical attacks very difficult because the attacker doesn't know where the device is located on the planet.
-At the same time it makes the communication censorship resistant.
-The app has no kill-switch: blocking TFC requires blocking Tor categorically, nation-wide.
+At the same time it makes the communication censorship resistant: Blocking TFC requires blocking Tor categorically, nation-wide.

 TFC also features a traffic masking mode that hides the type, quantity, and schedule of communication, even if the network facing device of the user is hacked.
 To provide even